These simple tips will help you create a LinkedIn profile that gets you hired!

 As is true of any profile on the internet, you get more views with a picture.
 A nice headshot is perfect.
 It doesn’t have to be taken by a professional photographer, just put on a nice shirt, find some good lighting, and set a timer on your camera.
 When selecting a photo don’t choose one with anyone else in the photo or one where you are inappropriately dressed (ie. bikini-clad at the beach) or where you are engaged in questionable behavior (ie. keg stands).

-I do a huge private eyeroll when a I see a LinkedIn profile of someone I know listing an employer they no longer work for or exaggerating their role at a company.
+I do a huge private eye-roll when a I see a LinkedIn profile of someone I know listing an employer they no longer work for or exaggerating their role at a company.
 Remember that your LinkedIn profile is public, and you don’t want uncomfortable questions at a job interview after a prospective employer has Googled you.
 For this reason, it is imperative that you keep your LinkedIn profile up-to-date and honest.

-Showcase your best.
 Did you flip burgers for McDonald’s in high school 10 years ago?
 No one cares, leave it off your LinkedIn profile.
 Like your real resume, your profile should showcase your most recent and relevant work experience, not every brush with employment you’ve ever had.
 Even though I put in years at restaurants, retail and childcare, I leave these items off my LinkedIn work history because they have nothing to do with where I want to take my career in the future.

 LinkedIn Profile Don’ts:

 Don’t friend everyone you’ve ever met (or haven’t met)